CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

 1. Return to the **Workloads** main view of the **contoso-traders-aks<inject key="DeploymentID" enableCopy="false" />** Kubernetes service and you will now see that the Deployment is healthy with two Pods operating.

    ![In the Workload view with the API deployment highlighted.](media/HS3.png "API deployment is now healthy")

+### Task 3: Autoscaling on Azure Kubernetes service cluster

+In this task you will be enabling the cluster autoscaler for existing AKS cluster and you will be autoscaling the cluster node pools.

+1. Navigate back to your Windows command prompt.

-### Task 3: Configure Horizontal Autoscaling for Kubernetes service pods
+### Task 4: Configure Horizontal Autoscaling for Kubernetes service pods

 In this task you will be configuring the Horizontal Autoscaling for your Kubernetes service pods.